AI Screenr

 Required Skills

-Discovery: customer interviews, opportunity sizingPrioritization frameworks (RICE, Kano, or equivalent applied)Writing — PRDs, decision memos, review narrativesCross-functional leadership (eng + design + GTM)Quantitative instinct (funnel, retention, activation)Stakeholder management with exec visibility
+Discovery: customer interviews, opportunity sizingPrioritization frameworks (RICE, Kano, or equivalent applied)Writing — PRDs, decision memos, review narrativesCross-functional leadership (engineering + design + go-to-market)Quantitative instinct (funnel, retention, activation)Stakeholder management with executive visibility

 The AI asks targeted questions about each required skill.
 3-7 recommended.